linnarsson-lab/Dolomite_P-pump/README.md

 If you use this code in a scientific publication please cite the following paper: https://doi.org/10.1101/276097

 ## Note
 Code works but is out-dated (written for Python2 and not object oriented).
 Will write a class based function shortly.
+EDIT: Working on it this week.